edamametechnologies/edamame_posture_action/README.md

 - Cancellation typically occurs within 10-15 seconds of violation

 **Security Model**:
-- Action creates `$HOME/cancel_pipeline.sh` with captured CI environment variables
+- Action creates `/tmp/cancel_pipeline.sh` (when no custom path is provided) with captured CI environment variables so the sudoed daemon can execute it reliably
 - Script contains embedded `GITHUB_TOKEN` value (not environment reference)
 - Daemon executes script when violations detected
 - Daemon never has direct access to authentication tokens